 Somewhere in the midst of his chatter he said, “You know, Papa, you sin less than anyone I know,” and then went on to say why he agreed with me instead of something he heard at school.

 That moment was very convicting to me.
 Earlier that evening we had tried to learn the game of Monopoly for the first time with the participation of my five year old son.
-Being the perfectionist that I am, I only know one way to play a game – “the right way.”
-Evidently my wife believes that the “author’s original intent” does not apply to the rule book of board games, so there was much for them to unlearn from their initial exposure to Monopoly with her the day before.
+Being the perfectionist that I am, I only know one way to play a game like w88 viet nam – “the right way.”
+Evidently, my wife believes that the “author’s original intent” does not apply to the rule book of board games, so there was much for them to unlearn from their initial exposure to Monopoly with her the day before.

 While both boys had fun, I cannot say that patience would be the word that best describes my “coaching” of the fundamentals of Monopoly.
 I would not volunteer the footage of that home movie as a how to video on family game night.